The most climate-positive material available today.

 UBQ Material stands apart by saving more emissions than are created in its production and yielding a negative net carbon footprint.
 No other thermoplastic material offers this environmental benefit.

-According to Quantis, this positions UBQ Material as the most climate-positive thermoplastic available (even when using GWP100, the measure of average global warming potential over a century).
+To the best of Quantis’ knowledge, this positions UBQ Material as the most climate-positive thermoplastic available (even when using GWP100, the measure of average global warming potential over a century).

 The table above shows the starting baseline for customers assessing the concentration of UBQ Material that should be included in their final compound to reduce, neutralize or even reach a carbon negative footprint for their products.